Powered by SchoolDash

 Selsdon Road, New Haw, Addlestone KT15 3HW

 This school is a member of Learning Partners Academy Trust.
-(Other schools in this trust include George Abbot School, Kings College Guildford and Guildford County School.)
+(Other schools in this trust include George Abbot School, Kings College Guildford, Guildford County School and Glebelands School.)

-Particular strengths include Attendance, Attainment, Environment and Representation.
-Relative weaknesses include Finances.
+Particular strengths include Attendance, Environment, Admissions and Representation.
+Relative weaknesses include Disadvantaged pupils and Sixth form.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.